Rules, Procedures and Forms

 • The person in charge of that team should register the forfeit on the website at www.debatingsa.com.au/login or email the details to Debating SA.

-• A forfeit will incur a a charge of $100.
+• A forfeit will incur a charge of $100 which will be sent as an invoice.

 • Debates may only be postponed if all of the following are satisfied: